-To close more deals, sales teams need to get smart about how they use their time.
-Today, hundreds of applications exist to help sales teams streamline their selling process, and self management.
+To close more deals, salespeople need to get smart about how they use their time.
+Today, hundreds of applications exist to help salespeople streamline their selling process, and self management.

-If you’re unsure which sales tools your team should use to streamline their workflow, you’re in the right place.
-In this article, we’ll look at 3 types of sales tools sales reps can use to find prospects, close more deals, and report back to management - without having to waste time.
+If you’re unsure which sales tools your should use to streamline your workflow, you’re in the right place.
+In this article, we’ll look at 3 types of B2B sales tools you can use to find prospects, close more deals, and report back to management - without having to waste time.

-Automate your reps’ biggest timesinks with these streamlining sales tools
+Automate your biggest timesinks with these streamlining B2B sales tools

 Finding better prospects: lead generation tools